-In this article, you’ll learn how deepfake fraud works today, which scams will be circulating in 2025, and how you can still identify fake voices and videos.
-You’ll also receive practical tips on how to reliably protect yourself and those around you.
+In this article, you’ll learn how deepfake fraud works in 2026, which scam scenarios are currently emerging, and how to detect fake voices and videos — along with practical steps to protect yourself and others.

 What is deepfake fraud?

-The term “deepfake” is a combination of “deep learning” – a special machine learning method – and “fake.”
-It refers to media content that is subsequently falsified or completely artificially created using artificial intelligence.
-This includes manipulated voices, images, and videos that appear so real that they are almost indistinguishable from the original.
+The term deepfake combines “deep learning,” a specialized form of machine learning, with the word “fake.”
+It describes media content that is manipulated or entirely generated using artificial intelligence.
+This includes synthetic voices, images, and videos that are so realistic they can be almost impossible to distinguish from genuine recordings.

-In deepfake fraud, criminals deliberately exploit this technology to deceive people and abuse their trust.
-The goal is almost always the same: to steal money or sensitive data.
-The perpetrators rely on psychological tricks such as urgency (“It has to happen immediately!”) or authority (“This is an order from the boss!”).
+In deepfake fraud, criminals deliberately use this technology to deceive victims and exploit their trust.
+The objective is usually financial gain or access to sensitive information.
+To achieve this, attackers rely heavily on psychological pressure, such as creating urgency (“This needs to be done immediately”) or invoking authority (“This is a direct order from management”).

-In Europe, a medium-sized company fell victim to a spectacular case: The CFO received an urgent video call from his managing director.
-The voice sounded absolutely authentic, the face in the video seemed deceptively real – even the facial expressions and gestures were accurate.
-During the call, he was instructed to immediately transfer several million euros to a foreign account to secure a supposed “strategic investment.”
+In Europe, a medium-sized company fell victim to a particularly severe case of deepfake-enabled CEO fraud.
+The company’s CFO received an urgent video call that appeared to come directly from the managing director.
+The voice sounded entirely authentic, and the video image showed familiar facial expressions, gestures, and speech patterns.
+During the call, the CFO was instructed to immediately transfer several million euros to a foreign account to secure a supposedly time-critical strategic investment.

 How to recognize deepfakes